 A student who has unusual, exceptional, and/or extenuating circumstances involved in their withdrawal from college may appeal the refund determination in writing within thirty (30) days from the date of withdrawal.
-The appeal will be considered by a committee composed of the President of the College, the Vice President for Campus Life and Enrollment Management, the Vice President for Finance and Administration, a member of the faculty, and a member of the student body.
-In no case will money be refunded to a student while that student owes money to the College.
+The appeal will be considered by a committee composed of the President of the College, Vice President for Student Affairs, Vice President for Finance and Administration, a member of the faculty, and a member of the student body.
+In no case will money be refunded to a student while that student owes money to the college.